 The division is comprised of several programs that perform water facilities regulation, and operational support services and functions.
 The majority of division staff is located in Tallahassee; however, its Mining and Mitigation and Oil and Gas programs have staff operating in satellite offices throughout the state.

 The division also serves as Florida’s central point of contact for federally delegated water programs, such as National Pollutant Discharge Elimination System (NPDES), Drinking Water, Underground Injection Control (UIC) and assumption of the State 404 Program, and has regulatory oversight of certain functions of water and wastewater facilities throughout Florida.
 These include, but are not limited to industrial and domestic wastewater, NPDES stormwater, power plants, municipal separate storm sewer systems (MS4s) and public drinking water systems.

 The division regulates the environmental resource permitting of mines and mitigation banks.
 We continue to work toward safeguarding Florida’s water resources and enhancing natural systems through partnering with local communities, and providing a more certain, consistent and effective regulatory process.

-Alex Reed was appointed director of the Division of Water Resource Management in April of 2018, to continue the mission of safeguarding Florida’s water resources through proactive partnering with local stakeholders, other regulatory agencies and communities, and providing a more consistent and effective regulatory process.
+Michael was appointed director of the Division of Water Resource Management in February 2022, to continue the mission of safeguarding Florida’s water resources through proactive partnering with local stakeholders, other regulatory agencies and communities, and providing a more consistent and effective regulatory process.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.